-- As part of the Rotala Plc Group, we were the first UK Bus company to introduce 100% daily vehicle sanitisation using this method across our fleet.
+- As part of the Rotala Plc Group, we were one of the first UK Bus companies to introduce this thermal fogging method of vehicle sanitisation across our fleet.

 - Our staff have been fully trained and certified in disinfection fogging and use only the approved Covid-19 disinfectant that is also fabric friendly and safe to use.

 We are pleased to announce that we also now hold the ‘We’re Good To Go’ and ‘Safe Travels’ standard marks in recognition that our business is following government and industry COVID-19 guidelines.

 The challenges of operating bus services during these difficult time are not yet over, but we hope that the measures we have put in place help you feel safe and confident to travel on our buses.